Share This Page

-Among adolescents, unintentional injury (primarily motor vehicle accidents) is the leading cause of death, homicide is next1, and excessive drinking, unprotected sex, and assorted misadventures leave a trail of turmoil in their wake.
-Why are otherwise smart, savvy young people notoriously prone to unwise actions that put their own and others’ health and safety at risk?
-The question has engaged a broad range of research from which an increasingly complex, nuanced picture is beginning to emerge.
+Among adolescents, unintentional injury (primarily motor vehicle accidents) is the leading cause of death, suicide and homicide follow, and excessive drinking, unprotected sex, and assorted misadventures leave a trail of turmoil.
+Why are otherwise smart, savvy young people notoriously prone to unwise, often impulsive actions that put themselves and others at risk?
+The question has engaged a broad range of research from which a complex, nuanced picture is emerging.

-Beyond an understanding of the biological and environmental interactions that characterize adolescent brain development in general, researchers are teasing apart the details behind individual differences: why only some teens are risk takers, only some of the time.
-Their answers could lead to strategies that buffer this vital and vulnerable stage of development against serious harm.
+Beyond the biological and environmental interactions that characterize adolescent brain development, researchers are teasing apart individual differences: why only some teens are risk takers, only some of the time.
+But there’s also increasing respect for the necessity of risk-taking for adolescents to become well-functioning adults.
+Understanding the process more fully, many hope, could lead to strategies that buffer this vital and vulnerable stage of development against serious harm.

 A Question of Connection

-“A decade ago, you’d read articles suggesting that adolescents engage in high-risk behavior because the prefrontal cortex [a key brain area for judgment and self-control] was not fully developed,” says B.J.
-Casey, Ph.D., director of Sackler Institute for Developmental Psychobiology at Weill Medical College of Cornell University, and a Dana Alliance for Brain Initiatives member.
+“Over a decade ago, you’d read articles suggesting that adolescents engage in high-risk behavior because the prefrontal cortex [a key brain area for judgment and self-control] was not fully developed,” says B.J.
+Casey, Ph.D., director of the Fundamentals of the Adolescent Brain (FAB) lab at Yale University, and a Dana Alliance for Brain Initiatives member.
 “But [that area] is even less developed in children who don’t engage in such behavior.
 We now think more in terms of neural circuitry; how regions of the brain talk to one another.”

-Recent research at Casey’s lab and elsewhere has begun to tell a story in which the evolution of physical and functional connections across the brain can help us understand the perils on the road from adolescence to adulthood.
+Research at Casey’s lab and elsewhere tells a story in which the evolution of physical and functional connections across the brain can help us understand the perils and successes on the road from adolescence to adulthood.

 “We came up with a model of imbalance within a widespread circuit: various regions are activated and the one that screams the loudest wins,” Casey says.
 Prominent within this decision-making circuit, in her view, are the emotionally reactive ventral striatum/nucleus accumbens, which responds to reward and the anticipation of reward, and cortical areas that inhibit impulses and regulate behavior.

-The reward system, as Casey and others have shown, reaches maturity by adolescence and in fact appears to be highly reactive in that period.
+The reward system, as Casey and others have shown, shows marked changes by adolescence and is highly reactive to cues of value in that period.
 “It’s really banging away, while the prefrontal cortex is not quite fully developed,” she says.
 Problems arise primarily in emotionally charged situations.
 “Adolescents are quite capable of making rational decisions… they just have more difficulty in the heat of the moment.”
-A measured appreciation of severe long-term consequences is no match for the immediate gratification promised by fast driving, heavy drinking, or unprotected sex, when the brain is in this mode, she suggests.2
+A measured appreciation of severe long-term consequences is no match for the immediate gratification promised by fast driving, excessive drinking, or unprotected sex, when the brain is in this mode, she suggests.

 Who Takes Risks When